What to make of timing of Memphis body camera release

 On the question of timing, Jesse Weber, legal analyst and a host on the Law & Crime Network, said, “I can understand why they’re doing it.
 This is going to be a very long night.”

-Weber joined NewsNation’s “Rush Hour” on Friday to discuss the release of the bodycam footage, which Memphis authorities have described as “appalling” and “horrendous.”
+Weber told NewsNation on Friday the release of the bodycam footage, which Memphis authorities have described as “appalling” and “horrendous.”

+Ralph Godbee, a former chief of police in Detroit, echoed Weber’s sentiments during an “On Balance with Leland Vittert” appearance.

+Knowing human emotion and human behavior of the nature of protest … and this is not an isolated incident,” Godbee said.
+“And when you look at the aggregate of relationships between Black and brown communities and the police reform efforts — it is a tinderbox.
+So, I’m concerned at the timing of the release of the video.”